Submit

 • Failure to Report: As a mandated reporter, it is a violation of this policy to fail to report

-matters of discrimination, harassment or sexual misconduct, no matter the
+matters of discrimination, harassment, sexual misconduct or retaliation, no matter the

 circumstances.
 Failure to report may result in disciplinary action, up to or including